Chunjee/biga.ahk/README.md

 Long-form README and documentation: https://biga-ahk.github.io/biga.ahk

 A modern immutable utility library for AutoHotKey.
-Takes out the hassle of working with arrays, numbers, objects, strings, etc.
+Takes out the hassle of working with arrays, objects, strings, etc.

 Mirrors functionality and method names of [Lodash](https://lodash.com/)